ursatile/jsray/10-web-workers.md

 example: 10-web-workers
 ---

-As our tracer gets more powerful, scenes will take more time to render -- but because we're hosting our tracer inside a web browser, which only has a single processing thread, this means our browser becomes unresponsive while a scene is rendering.
+As our renderer gets more powerful, scenes will take more time to render -- but because we're hosting our renderer inside a web browser, which only has a single processing thread, this means our browser becomes unresponsive while a scene is rendering.
 It also means we have no way to stop a render once it's started.

 In this section, we're going to use a technology called **web workers** to move our rendering into a background thread.

 ### Browser support for worker modules

-Because our tracer code uses JavaScript modules, adding web workers requires a browser that supports **worker modules** - and as of March 2022, worker modules *do not work in Mozilla Firefox.*
+Because our renderer code uses JavaScript modules, adding web workers requires a browser that supports **worker modules** - and as of March 2022, worker modules *do not work in Mozilla Firefox.*

 ![image-20220321141006404](./assets/images/image-20220321141006404.png)